Figure 1. NI CompactDAQ is an easy-to-use, complete data acquisition system for mixed-signal and sensor measurement.

 1. Mixed-Measurement Systems

 Whether you are testing a kitchen appliance, game controller, hybrid electric vehicle, or even a simple flashlight, you most likely need multiple types of sensors.
-The vast majority of test systems, even simple ones, are composed of more than one type of I/O. Many devices can measure temperature, voltage, or bridge-based sensors, but NI CompactDAQ can integrate all of these measurements and more into a single device that outputs the data through USB or Ethernet.
+The vast majority of test systems, even simple ones, are composed of more than one type of I/O. Many devices can measure temperature, voltage, or bridge-based sensors, but NI CompactDAQ can integrate all of these measurements and more into a single device that outputs the data through USB, Ethernet, or wireless or you can choose a stand-alone option with an integrated processor.
 An NI CompactDAQ system can mix multiplexed voltage input signals, simultaneously sampled accelerometers, low-speed thermocouples, and TTL digital I/O all in the same 4- or 8-slot chassis using the same driver, NI-DAQmx.
 NI CompactDAQ makes programming easier because the same driver is used for all measurements.
 This solution saves space and simplifies service and support.
 With NI CompactDAQ, there is only one box on your lab bench, and if there are problems with any of the measurements or equipment, award-winning NI support is the only contact for all of your instrumentation needs.